 About Cire Community School

 Cire Community School is a co-educational independent secondary school that offers flexible learning opportunities that are an alternative to mainstream schooling.
 The wellbeing of each of our students is paramount.
 We enjoy a growing reputation for the programs we have pioneered to meet the needs of our students and work tirelessly to make our school one of choice.
 Cire Community School provides quality education and personal development opportunities that are hands-on, project-based and relevant in order to engage our students in their secondary education and life beyond school.
 We create pathways to employment, further education and a positive future for our students.
-Offering three convenient campus locations, Yarra Junction (years 5 to 12), Mt Evelyn and Berwick (years 7 to 12).
+Offering four convenient campus locations, Berwick (years 7 to 12), Lilydale (years 7 to 12), Mt Evelyn (years 7 to 12) and Yarra Junction (years 5 to 12).

 About our school

 At Cire, we do school differently.

 Our Community School is an innovative not-for-profit co-educational secondary school, serving the Yarra Ranges and beyond with campuses at Berwick, Mt Evelyn and Yarra Junction

 We are a school of choice, catering for approximately 380 students requiring flexible education.
 Our young people benefit greatly from our engaging and innovative approach to individualised education across all year levels.

 Cire Community School aims to empower our young people through hands-on learning opportunities in a trusted, safe and welcoming environment where students feel a sense of belonging and acceptance.

 We guide students on a learning journey that caters directly to their individual needs and provides them with the life skills and knowledge required to be successful in their community.
 To achieve this, we aim for each student to: